mavel101/dsv2pulseq/README.md

 ```
 from the shell.

 The IN_FILE_PREFIX is the prefix of the dsv files, e.g. "gre" for "gre_XXX.dsv".
 The OUT_FILE is the Pulseq output sequence file (default: "external.seq").
-The reference voltage is the voltage the sequence was simulated with (default: 223.529007 V).
+The reference voltage is the voltage the sequence was simulated with (Siemens default: 223.529007 V).

 The conversion can also be done in Python by running:
 ```